-During that break, Master Toddy had made some changes to my training, as had I, so I was looking forward to seeing how it would all come together.
+During that break, some changes had been made to my training, so I was looking forward to seeing how it would all come together.
 Thankfully, I wasn’t the only one from the gym who was fighting.
-There was also another guy, Martin, and two of my trainers, Kru Singh and Kru Ar-Thit, who would be fighting on the same card.
+There was also another fighter, and two of my trainers, Kru Singh and Kru Ar-Thit, fighting on the same card.
 It’s much nicer to fight as a team, and also takes a little of the pressure off!

-As a female, I’m used to getting my fights out of the way relatively early and being able to watch the rest, so I was surprised when my everyone started rushing to get Martin and Kru Singh ready.
-It seemed odd for Martin to fight first, since he weighs about 90kgs, but I just went with it.
+As a female fighter, I’m used to getting my fights out of the way relatively early and being able to watch the rest, so I was surprised when my everyone started rushing to get the other fighters from my gym ready.
 However, another thing I am used to is usually being somewhat the centre of attention regarding fight prep, so I started to feel a little uncomfortable when I realised that the fact that so many of us were fighting meant that it would all be very last-minute.
-Our fights were so close together that we had almost no time to prepare in between, and when I was told that I was up in two fights time but was still without hand wraps, I definitely felt on-edge.
-However, I’d had to fight without a warm-up during a similar experience in my third fight, so I trusted that it would all come together.
+Our fights were so close together that we had almost no time to prepare in between, and when I was told that I was up in two fights time but was still without handwraps, I definitely felt on edge.
+I’d had to fight without a warm-up during a similar experience in my third fight, so I trusted that it would all come together.

 Kru Singh had fought immediately before me, and Kru Ar-Thit was fighting immediately after, so neither of them were able to accompany me to the ring for my own fight.
 Instead, my training partners cornered for me.
 This wasn’t a problem, because I knew that there was no use in stressing about it.
 I had to go into the ring with a clear mind and remain focused on implementing everything that I’d been working on.

-My opponent, Nong Ning, fought much like I expected her to, throwing a lot of front kicks at me to keep me out.
+My opponent, Nong Ning, threw a lot of front kicks at me to keep me out.
 You’d think that would mean I defended them, but I didn’t.
 Most of the time, I just took them, which wasn’t smart.
 They affected me mentally more than physically, as they were just frustrating and annoying to deal with.
 Since I’d had no warm-up, the first round was essentially my warm-up in itself.
 She put me down twice; once with a well-timed front kick and once in the clinch.
 Then, the bell rang.

 As soon as I started to put some power in during the second round, the fight started to go my way.
-I landed a couple of knees, after which she slowed down, and when I caught her with a right hand shortly after, I noticed her face change, so I threw another one, followed it with a right body kick, and watched her go down.
+I landed a couple of knees, after which she slowed down, and when I caught her with a right hand shortly after, I noticed her face change.
+I instincively threw another one, followed it with a right body kick, and watched her go down.
 I expected her to get back up, but she didn’t, so the referee called it and I won by KO.
-It surprised me at the time, because it didn’t seem like a particularly powerful kick at all, but it must have just caught her in the right place.
-I later found out that the odds were 3-1 against me, as Nong Ning is apparently quite well-known around Hua Hin.
-The night was a success for all of us, as we all ended up winning our fights.
-Martin won by KO in the first round, and both of my trainers won their fights by decision.
+It surprised me at the time, because it didn’t seem like a particularly powerful kick, but it must have just caught her in the right place.
+I later found out that the odds were 3-1 against me, as Nong Ning is apparently quite well-known in Hua Hin.
+The night was a success for the whole gym, as we all ended up winning our fights.

-Fighting at Cong Carter Muay Thai was a really great experience.
-It’s a relatively new gym, owned by a Danish guy called Nick, who was super nice.
-In fact, everyone there was really friendly, and although it seemed to be rather out of the way, there was a big audience with a lot of foreigners there, which was a surprise.
+Cong Carter Muay Thai is a relatively new gym, owned by a Danish man called Nick.
+Everyone there was really friendly, and although it seemed to be rather out of the way, there was a big audience with a lot of foreigners there.
 When you fight in Thailand, you become used to pretty minimal conditions, so I was really surprised to see how well-put-together everything was there.
 The fight schedule was true to the program that I was handed on my way in (you’d be surprised how often that isn’t the case), both the ring and the gloves were nice and new, and the showers were practically luxurious in comparison to the places I usually fight.
 In fact, after coming out of the shower, I was telling everyone who would listen how much I enjoyed it.
-There were towels, shampoo, tissues and warm water; these things are like gold dust to me after a fight.
-All in all, I really enjoyed fighting there and I’d be happy to make the trip out there again.
+There were towels, shampoo, tissues and warm water; all of which are like gold dust to me after a fight.
+Often, the most I have to work with is a bucket of water.
+All in all, I really enjoyed fighting there and would be happy to make the trip out there again.

-What I didn’t enjoy so much was the next morning.
+The next morning was not quite so enjoyable.
 The long drive home meant that we didn’t arrive until just before 6am, and I was due at work at 11am.
 Thankfully, I had no injuries, so the experience wasn’t as unpleasant as it could have been.
 Also, I’m used to having to teach the day after a fight, as I’m always back at work on the following day.
-A few days later, I’m back in training in preparation for the next fight, but I shall certainly be taking some time out to have a large amount of celebratory Christmas food before then.
+A few days later, I’m back in training in preparation for the next fight, but I’ll be taking some time out to have a large amount of celebratory Christmas food before then.